vsanin42/minishell/README.md

 - **FIXED:** echo $? without {} was printing the correct code but with ? at end - fixed
 - **FIXED:** i removed the color changing and escaping characters and now it does not print the additional 10 characters with white background at start of input when we copy-paste, but maybe we can put it back somehow ??
 - **FIXED:**  any builtin with heredoc exits minishell eg. pwd << EOF gets input from EOF, prints pwd, but then exits ??? other commands with heredoc are fine and also heredoc with builtins in pipes is ok - long debugging but found out we have to set stdin, stdout back to 0 and 1 after we are finished with pipes - termios was giving error code: Inappropriate ioctl for device, thats how i found out
-- but now that we dup stdin, stdout back to 0 and 1 after writing to pipe the pipe is closed and does not work anymore so commands like cat are constantly waiting for input but it is already closed - i really idk what to do, but we have to do something in executor_files_pipes.c/-> set_files -> if redir->type == TOKEN_HEREDOC - do something with file descriptors - OKAY IT IS FIXED AND WORKS FOR BOTH TYPES OF COMMANDS - I ADDED DUPLICATE OF STDIN, STDOUT IN MAIN AND SET IT BACK FOR EACH ITERATION OF SHOW_PROMPT :D :D
+- but now that we dup stdin, stdout back to 0 and 1 after writing to pipe the pipe is closed and does not work anymore so commands like cat are constantly waiting for input but it is already closed - i really idk what to do, but we have to do something in executor_files_pipes.c/-> set_files -> if redir->type == TOKEN_HEREDOC - do something with file descriptors - OKAY IT IS FIXED AND WORKS FOR BOTH TYPES OF COMMANDS - I ADDED DUPLICATE OF STDIN, STDOUT IN MAIN AND IT IS SET BACK TO 0 AND 1 AT BEGINNING OF EACH ITERATION OF SHOW_PROMPT :D :D
+- **FIXED:** we had small errors in export and unset where it worked with eg. C1= when there is = at end of string

 # TODO ENV EXPANSION
 - **TODO:** *echo $'USER'* and others with $ and quote after it :(

-# TODO HEREDOC

 # TODO SIGNALS AND SETUP OF MINISHELL/READLINE
 - **TODO:** !!! when we run minishell in minishell and press ^C, sometimes it prints ^C correctly in line, sometimes ^C in a newline, sometimes ^C after two newlines etc - can you fix?
 I have no idea